katowulf/firebase-multi-write/README.md

 firebase-multi-write
 ====================

+<p stlye="color:red">NOTE THAT WRITES TO MULTIPLE PATHS ARE NOW PART OF THE CORE API.
+See [this blog post](https://www.firebase.com/blog/2015-09-24-atomic-writes-and-more.html) for details.</p>

 Write to multiple paths in Firebase atomically.
 This is done using an update_counter to enforce that concurrent writes cannot cause records to become out of sync, and by using rollbacks if any write op fails.

 ## Do you need this?